jaySiddhapura-eng/form-control-ch15/README.md

 })
 ~~~

+1. Adding form module in ```app.module.ts``` file of the  application
-1. Angular generate / recognize ```<form> </form> ``` tag by itself automatically
+2. Angular generate / recognize ```<form> </form> ``` tag by itself automatically
-2. Angular basically converts the HTML Form into JSON object, Although this object is not visible by default
+3. Angular basically converts the HTML Form into JSON object, Although this object is not visible by default
-3. Therefore, developer need to register control manually to inform Angular about various form controls which are presents in between form tags
+4. Therefore, developer need to register control manually to inform Angular about various form controls which are presents in between form tags

 ## Registering The Input Controls